aloneguid/netbox/README.md

 `Version ProductVersion()` - gets the product version (set by [assembly:Version] attribute)

+`Stream GetSameFolderEmbeddedResourceFile<TTypeNextToFile>(string fileName)` - Reads embedded resource file which lies next to a type specified in `TTypeNextToFile`.

+`string GetSameFolderEmbeddedResourceFileAsText<TTypeNextToFile>(string fileName)` - Reads embedded resource file as text, the `TTypeNextToFile` is a type lying in the same folder as embedded resource file.

 ## `System.Guid` extensions

 `string ToShortest()` - coverts guid to shortest possible representation i.e. 20 characters instead of 36 comparing to the built-in `ToString()` method.
 To convert back use `Guid FromShortestGuid()` in string extensions.